Neil1112/umang-docs/documentation/external/docs/general/view-terms-and-conditions.md

     <br/>

-Once you go through these steps, you should be able to view the details of our Terms and Conditions.
+Once you go through these steps, you should be able to view the details of our _Terms and Conditions_.